 - 1. Novel air interface technologies: This main topic covers two main research directions: - mmWave air interface: This topic covers all research committed to bringing multi-Gbps data rates to the user at very high frequencies.
 The US is the main driver of this new technology, big players are Nokia, National Instruments, Intel, and Qualcomm as well as a wide range of academic institutions.
-Advantages of technology are the very high availability of spectrum (and therefore data rate), disadvantages include very high signal attenuation and very limited propagation though obstacles (e.g. walls).
-Various solutions are being sought to overcome blockages due to shadowing as well as penetration loss. - New waveforms: This topic includes all research focusing on transmission schemes used in 5G mainly used in frequency bands below 6 GHz.
-In 4G LTE, OFDM (Orthogonal Frequency Division Multiplexing) is used, waveforms under consideration in 5G include Filter-Bank Multi-Carrier (FBMC), Universal Filtered Multi-Carrier (UFMC), Single carrier waveforms like zero-tail OFDM (ZT-OFDM) and Generalized Frequency-Division Multiplexing (GFDM).
-These schemes all have in common that they, at least in principle, can provide a more confined spectrum compared to OFDM (relevant for spectrum-sharing scenarios).
-Time synchronization to retain orthogonality between different transmissions is also less of an issue then. - 2.
-Spectrum Management: This topic covers all research topics related to efficiently using the available spectrum.
+Advantages of this technology are the very high availability of spectrum (and therefore data rate), disadvantages include very high signal attenuation and very limited propagation through obstacles (e.g. walls).
+Various solutions are being sought to overcome blockages due to shadowing as well as penetration loss. - New waveforms: This topic includes all research focusing on transmission schemes used in 5G below 6 GHz.
+In 4G LTE and 5G New radio (NR), OFDM (Orthogonal Frequency Division Multiplexing) has been used or selected.
+However, to provide a more confined spectrum compared to OFDM (relevant for spectrum-sharing scenarios), the research interests on waveforms continue, e.g., Filter-Bank Multi-Carrier (FBMC), Universal Filtered Multi-Carrier (UFMC), Single carrier waveforms like zero-tail OFDM (ZT-OFDM) and Generalized Frequency-Division Multiplexing (GFDM).
+Time synchronization to retain orthogonality between different transmissions is also less of an issue then.

+- 2. Spectrum Management: This topic covers all research topics related to efficiently using the available spectrum.
 Especially Nokia and Qualcomm conduct research in this area. - Shared spectrum access: The idea behind shared spectrum access is to support different RATs with the access to a certain frequency band.
 A primary and a secondary user is defined.
 The secondary user is permitted to use the spectrum whenever the primary user does not.
-This inherently means base stations that are capable of spectrum sensing and agile frequency hopping (very fast switching frequencies without degrading Quality of Experience (QoE)).
+This inherently requires base stations that are capable of spectrum sensing and agile frequency hopping (very fast switching frequencies without degrading Quality of Experience (QoE)).
 DARPA is heavily driving research in this area within the scope of their Spectrum Collaboration Challenge (SC2), simultaneously testing their research results in testbeds, making sure the work results can move rapidly from concept to adoption. - Interference between radio access nodes is the limiting factor of current wireless networks.
-5G research is being conducted in the areas of inter-node coordination (Coordinated Multi-Point) and avoidance of inter-cluster interference at reasonable coordination complexity. - Simultaneous Transmission Reception: This topic covers the ambition to transmit and receive signals at the same frequency at the same time by means of analog, hardware, and digital cancellation techniques.
+5G research is being conducted in the areas of inter-node coordination (Coordinated Multi-Point) and avoidance of inter-cluster interference at reasonable coordination complexity. - Simultaneous Transmission Reception: This topic covers the ambition to transmit and receive signals at the same frequency at the same time by means of analog hardware, and digital cancellation techniques.
 Interference reduction of 85dB of transmission and reception signal have already been reported (which is enough for Wifi, but not for a cellular context of much higher transmit powers).
 It is not yet clear to what extent the successful development of this technology would facilitate fulfilling certain 5G requirements. - 3.
 Ultra-low response times: This topic covers the development of technology supporting ultra-reliable low-latency communications (URLLC).
 The National Science Foundation (NSF) is heavily engaged in bringing this work forward and forms bonds with the private sector (e.g., \$6 million cooperation with Intel Labs) in order to achieve that. - 4.
-Device-to-Device and V2X Communications: D2D communication (possible in licensed and unlicensed spectrum) in 5G has multiple use cases which are briefly mentioned in the following:

-- Extension of coverage beyond the reach of the conventional infra-structure (device-based relaying). - Unicast direct communication with no network infrastructure at all. - Information broadcast (e.g. for large event crowds) is attractive.
+Device-to-Device and V2X Communications: D2D communication (possible in licensed and unlicensed spectrum) in 5G has multiple use cases which are briefly mentioned in the following: - Extension of coverage beyond the reach of the conventional infra-structure (device-based relaying). - Unicast direct communication with no network infrastructure at all. - Information broadcast (e.g. for large event crowds) is attractive.